fivetran/dbt_apple_store_source/README.md

     apple_store_schema: your_schema_name
 ```
 ### Step 4: Enabling additional models
-Your Apple App Store connector may not sync every table that this package expects.
+Your Apple App Store connection may not sync every table that this package expects.
 If you use subscriptions and have the `sales_subscription_event_summary` and `sales_subscription_summary` tables synced, add the following variable to your `dbt_project.yml` file:

 ```yml
 vars: